-All students, faculty, and staff are encouraged to report any crime or criminal activity to the Jefferson College Campus Police Department (JCCPD) at (636)481-3500 (on campus, dial 3500).
+All students, faculty, and staff are encouraged to report any crime or criminal activity to the Jefferson College Campus Police Department (JCCPD) at 636-481-3500 (on campus, dial 3500).
 The Jefferson College Campus Police Department will investigate, or report to the appropriate law enforcement agencies, all incidents of crime or criminal activity on campus.
 The JCCPD will also cooperate with local police agencies in monitoring any off-campus criminal activity.

-To obtain a copy of the annual report on crime awareness and campus safety at Jefferson College, including crime statistics for the previous year, contact the Jefferson College Campus Police Department at (636)481-3503/797-3000, ext.
-3503.
+To obtain a copy of the annual report on crime awareness and campus safety at Jefferson College, including crime statistics for the previous year, contact the Jefferson College Campus Police Department at 636-481-3503.